 7. Analytics and Performance Tracking for B2B SaaS SEO

-B2B SaaS SEO is one form of digital marketing that has intimidated many people from doing it.
+B2B SaaS SEO is one form of digital marketing strategy that has intimidated many people from doing it.
 While there are so many terms and terminologies connected to SEO, a critical benefit of digital marketing is you also have tools that help you monitor your campaign performances.

 Setting up B2B-specific SEO analytics tools